Tian312/EliIE/README.md

 ------------
 A parser designed for free text clinical trial eligibility criteria (CTEC).
 Parsing free text CTEC and formalizing into [OMOP CDM v5 table](http://omop.org/CDM)
+The parser was trained on 250 clinical trials on Alzheimer's.
+The annotation guidelines is in folder Supple Materials.

 Developed in [Dr. Chunhua Weng's lab](http://people.dbmi.columbia.edu/~chw7007) in Department of Biomedical Informatics at Columbia